-In March 2019, the Company announced results from three holes of the Winter work program at its' PLS property in Canada's Athabasca Basin region.
+In August 2019, the Company announced assay results from three holes drilled during the winter work program at PLS.
 The three holes were drilled on the R780E zone with the dual-purpose of resource expansion and geotechnical testing of rock-mechanics for mine planning.
 All three intercepted high-grade mineralization that fit within, and expanded beyond the boundaries of the current modeled high-grade domain.
-Results include hole PLS19-PW-09, which intercepted a 37.5m continuous zone of strong uranium mineralization with a near-continuous 3.72 m interval of >10,000 cps and a peak of 61,115 cps.
-In addition, hole PLS19-PW-10 intercepted 47.5m total composite mineralization, including 3.98m of total composite >10,000 cps.
 With the completion of these holes, the program focused on geotechnical drilling on the ring dyke and cut-off wall, as well as hydrogeology and pump testing.